ibm-cloud-docs/power-iaas/instance_metadata_pvs.md

 The metadata service provides the following API endpoints:

+Identity endpoints
-* **Identity endpoints** provides identity access tokens and IAM access tokens.
+:   Identity endpoints provide identity access tokens and IAM access tokens.
 You need an identity access token to access and retrieve metadata information.
 To access other {{site.data.keyword.cloud_notm}} IAM-enabled services, you can generate an IAM token by using the identity access token.
 For example, you can use the identity endpoints to create a short-lived IAM token for writing to an {{site.data.keyword.cos_full_notm}} bucket.

+Metadata endpoint
-* **Metadata endpoint** provides access to the metadata for a VSI. {{site.data.keyword.powerSys_notm}} supports the instance metadata endpoint, which returns information about the VSI including the instance ID, name, CRN, workspace information, and network configuration.
+:   The metadata endpoint provides access to the metadata for a VSI. {{site.data.keyword.powerSys_notm}} supports the instance metadata endpoint, which returns information about the VSI including the instance ID, name, CRN, workspace information, and network configuration.

 For more information about using these APIs, refer to the {{site.data.keyword.powerSys_notm}} [Metadata and Identity API](https://cloud.ibm.com/apidocs/power-cloud-metadata-identity){: external} documentation.